bartmichu/urbstat/README.md

 ## Configuration

-- The default options are already set up in the .env.defaults file, so please avoid modifying it.
-- You can set up your own custom options in the .env file, which you can find examples of in the .env.example file.
+- The default options are already set up in the `.env.defaults` file, please avoid modifying it.
+You can set up your own custom options in the `.env` file, which you can find examples of in the `.env.example` file.
+- The default configuration file contains the URL and credentials that are set by the UrBackup Server installation (localhost:55414, admin, no password).
+You can change these by setting `URBSTAT_SERVER_URL`, `URBSTAT_SERVER_USERNAME`, and `URBSTAT_SERVER_PASSWORD` in the `.env` file.
+- Password can be specified in a configuration file or interactively at runtime when `--ask-pass` option is provided.

 - Many options can also be adjusted during runtime by using command options.
-For more details, please refer to urbstat <command> --help.
+For more details, please refer to `urbstat <command> --help`.
-- If you're not using the default installation (i.e. localhost:55414, admin, no password), you'll need to set at least URBSTAT_SERVER_URL, URBSTAT_SERVER_USERNAME, and URBSTAT_SERVER_PASSWORD.
 - Make sure to place all configuration files in the same directory as the downloaded binary file.